The Gospel for Every Enneagram (GHFC Elective: Lesson 1)

 Intro:

 In the Body of Christ, we are many parts—Hallelujah and God help us.
 We reflect and value different aspects of God.
 And we seek after the Lord in different ways too.
-We also hunger after God differently and when we don’t fill up on him, we ache for God differently.
-You know when you’re hungry and you don’t eat, you start to not function very well?
+This means we hunger after God differently too.
+When we don’t fill up on God, we ache for him in different ways.
+You know when you’re hungry and you don’t eat, you don't function very well?
 Some people get angry, or lethargic, or they don’t notice they're hungry at all.

 Likewise, we were born hungry for the Lord, and we manage that hunger in different ways.
 Some people take what they think they need; Others withdraw and seek solace in detaching; And still others give to get.